Skip to Main Content

 Income and other factors

 Upstart, for example, offers unsecured loans up to $50,000 and doesn’t have a credit score requirement.
-But it has a minimum income requirement of $12,000 and also considers your education history.
+But it does have a minimum income requirement of $12,000.
+In addition, Upstart — and some other lenders — considers your education history.

 Adding a co-signer with a good or excellent credit may persuade a lender to approve you for a higher loan amount.
-A co-singer shares legal responsibility for repaying the loan with you.
-The lender knows that if you miss a payment, they have someone with a history of on-time payments to rely on.
+A co-signer shares legal responsibility for repaying the loan with you.
+The lender knows that if you miss a payment, , it has an alternate way to get its money back..

 Where to get a loan with bad credit

 Even when you have a poor credit score, there are many places to get a bad credit personal loan.
-The potential for high fees and annual percentage rates (APRs) makes it important to compare lenders and find the best loan terms possible.
+The potential for high fees and a high annual percentage rate (APR) makes it important to compare bad credit lenders and find the best loan terms possible.

 Lender APR range Loan amount Loan term Minimum credit score